hiyab-t/pagila-sql-queries/README.md

 # Project Background

 This project is a hands-on SQL practice with the Pagila DVD rental PostreSQL sample database.
-It is part of my Data Analytics training in the Datanomics Bootcamp, designed to stregthen SQL basic and advanced querying skills for analytics and reporting.
+It is part of my Data Analytics training in the Datanomics Bootcamp, designed to stregthen both basic and advanced SQL querying skills for analytics and reporting.

-Goals of this project:

-- Provision a PostgreSQL database using AWS RDS built and deployed by Terraform.

-- Load the Pagila schema and data.

-- Practice analytical SQL queries in a cloud-hosted environment.
+The goal of this project is to analyze historical rental and payment data, simulating real-world database operations, and performing DML, DDL and DQL tasks.
+In addition, for my own learning, Terraform is used to provision a PostgreSQL database in AWS RDS for a practical experience with Infrastructure as Code (IaC) and cloud integrated databased deployment.

 # Infrastructure Setup (Terraform + AWS RDS)

 This project uses Terraform to provision the postgres database.
-All infrastructure is defined in rds-terraform.tf, which provisions an Amazon RDS PostgreSQL instance all within the free tier quota.
+All infrastructure is defined in `rds-terraform.tf` and `provider.tf`, which provision AWS RDS PostgreSQL instance all within the Amazon Free Fier quota.

 **Prerequisities**

-- Install Terraform locally.
+- Install Terraform locally

 - Install and configure AWS CLI